WayScience/CytoSnake/README.md

 Users can edit these parameters from the defaults if they want their workflow to analyze their data in a specific way.

 Overall, each workflow will have a designated workflow config file.
-It will contain all the steps conducted in the workflow and users have the options to change the default parameters to  that is specific to their dataset.
+It will contain all the steps conducted in the workflow, and users have the option to change the default parameters that are specific to their dataset.

 ## 💻 Development